Bhooyas/ConditionalVAE/README.md

 ![ConditionalVAE](https://socialify.git.ci/Bhooyas/ConditionalVAE/image?font=KoHo&language=1&name=1&owner=1&pattern=Circuit%20Board&stargazers=1&theme=Auto)

 A simple Conditional Variational Autoencoder written in PyTorch for MNIST dataset.
 Added a simple basic UI using Streamlit for it.
+The streamlit UI takes in a string input like `Generate an image of number five` gets the number in this case `5` and generates images of this numbers.
+Have attached a text file named `string_input.txt` which has some samples

 ## Installation